 Importance of technology in education

-From a chalk and board system to Virtual Reality (VR) in education, we have come a long way.
+From a chalk-and-board system to artificial intelligence in education, we have come a long way.
 There is no doubt that technology is the future.
 Firstly, it has given access to educational opportunities.
 Compare this with medieval times, where education was limited to specific people.
 Even then, people had to move to places to complete their education.
 In modern times, things have turned upside down in a good way.

 Now you don’t have to leave your house in search of education.
 Technology has brought the same knowledge to your fingertips.
 In fact, you could find more than just online programs providing education.
 You can discover educational podcasts that allow you to learn while you commute.
 That way, technology has not only increased educational opportunities but also opened a door for unlimited knowledge.